mrocklin/thesis/outline.md

 A sizable chapter on the performance of our solution to statically scheduled, mathematically informed, blocked linear algebra.

+This chapter contain little conversation about modularity, declarative programming, etc....
+Rather it is a more traditional section establishing the validity of a particular solution to a common problem.

 Modular Design - The Benefits of Interaction
 ============================================

 Previous Numerical Linear Algebra Project
 -----------------------------------------

+This section then analyzes the previous chapter from the lens of software design.
+We note the benefits of various design choices.

-The different pieces of the above program can be developed independently.
+*   The different pieces of the above program can be developed independently.
 Each piece assumes knowledge of only one area of expertise.

-New parts can be tested and compared.
+*   New parts can be tested and compared.
     *   Swap out schedulers
     *   Swap out code generators (use Theano instead, see how it compares)

-The different pieces can be broadly applied.
+*   The different pieces can be broadly applied.
 They're generally applicable beyond this problem.

 Applying this elsewhere
 -----------------------

 ### SymPy/Theano Interaction

 I have a couple of examples about two libraries for high-level computation.
-Each extends a bit into the others domain.
-By replacing these extensions with interfaces between the two projects we improve performance.
+Each extends a bit into the others' domain.
+By replacing these half-hearted in-house attempts with interfaces between the two projects we improve substantial performance gains.

 *   SymPy:  a library for mathematics which does a bit of code generation
 *   Theano: a library for code generation which does a little mathematics